Demiez/browser-paint-canvas/README.md

 4) Added some styles to app.css
 5) Added graffiti and circle(only on mousedown event)
 6) Added a possibility to resize circles on canvas in runtime (with use of distance calculation between two points)
+7) Added undo button
+8) Implemented lines
+9) Implemented rectangles

 ### planned functionality
-- draw lines
-- draw rectangles
-- undo button
 - delete button (a user should select an element, it should be highlighted, after clicking on the button user has to be able to delete it)